-Including where to pick up, how much they cost, and what you’ll get in your Philadelphia-area CSA shares.
+Including where to pick up, how much it costs, and what you’ll get with your share.

 Get wellness tips, workout trends, healthy eating, and more delivered right to your inbox with our Be Well newsletter.

 Right now, farmers are working to plant, harvest, and sustain our nation’s food supply.
 Amid the COVID-19 pandemic, it’s essential to support our local farmers — significant assets in supplying food for grocery stores and our favorite restaurants.

 If you can afford it and can get to a pick-up location, signing up for a CSA is an effective way to show your support — both for local farmers and for more sustainable food supply.
 CSA’s are short for community-supported agriculture: a farmer offers consumers bundles of fruits and vegetables, called shares.
 Interested customers purchase a share, and in return, they’ll receive assorted and seasonal produce each week throughout the farming season.
 CSAs aren’t limited to fruits and vegetables; some farmers provide add-on packages which can consist of meat and dairy products.

 Listed below are local farms and farmers who are offering CSA share programs for the spring and summer season.